riconaranjo/Super-Awesome-Store/Store App with JSON Parsing Notes.md

  }.resume()	// this is important
 ```

+The _guard let_ statements are used to catch any issues with retrieving the data.

 Once the json data is parsed, the *TableView* needs to be updated with the new data.
 Since the *URLSession* is asynchronous, the reloadData command needs to be given with *DispathQueue.main.asynch* in order to run it on the main thread.

 ```swift